kkmon987/11402_CS351_ProjectB/README.md

 ### 1. Load CSV

-The program reads student data from `students.csv` and stores it in memory.
+The program reads student data from `Data/students.csv` and stores it in memory.

 ### 2. Display Records